fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 const context = new AudioContext(1, 5000, 44100)
 ```

-Next let’s create our sound source - an Oscillator instance.
+Next let’s create a sound source - an Oscillator instance.
 It will generate a triangular-shaped sound wave that will fluctuate 1,000 times per second (1,000 Hz).

 ```javascript
 const oscillator = context.createOscillator()